checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 ## `npx checkly env`

-The checkly env command is used to manage Environment Variables of a Checkly account, providing functionality to list, add, remove, update and export.
+The `checkly env` command is used to manage the environment variables of a Checkly account.
+You can list, add, remove, update and export environment variables.

 ### `npx checkly env pull`

-The checkly env pull sub-command will export development environment variables to a local .env file or a different file of your choice.
+The `checkly env pull` sub-command exports environment variables from your Checkly account to a local `.env` file or a different file of your choice.

 ```bash
 checkly env pull [FILENAME] [-f]